Call out the score loudly before you serve

 Wait until everyone is ready before you serve

 Chair rotation is used in some courts to wait and move sequentially up the line of chairs as people come off a court.
 People are welcome to go BACK in line if they want to play with others in order to mix play up and to avoid having the same foursome always playing together.
-Other courts use the “whiteboard” to add names to the bottom of the list.
-Players come off the top as needed.
-Their names are erased and so on.

 If you are crossing an active court to get onto a vacant court or to leave a court, wait until their current point is over.